-The following list is for use in Great Basin National Park, North and South Snake Ranges, and Spring and Snake Valleys, White Pine County and Millard County, UT.
+The following list of amphibians is for use in Great Basin National Park, North and South Snake Ranges, and Spring and Snake Valleys, White Pine County and Millard County, Utah.
 It is based on museum searches and field observations conducted as part of the Servicewide Inventory and Monitoring Program.

 Amphibians (Class Amphibia)